 download the report without the video sequences – then, optionally, download video files as the report is read.
 Advantage: much quicker initial access, but slow video downloads.
 See important note below.

 download the report with video sequences embedded.
 Exceedingly long download time (230 Mb), but video then accessible locally and without delay.
 Save to HD.

 Adobe Reader 9.0 or later or equivalent required to play video.
 It is likely that your browser, perhaps Google Chrome or Mozilla Firefox, will present the report as it downloads in a screen produced by its internal pdf player.
 This will not play video.
 Rght-click screen and ‘save as’ file locally, perhaps in Downloads.
 Then, right-click this new file and play with Adobe Reader or Acrobat, etc.

 The report is also available on DVD data disc.

-Lasting three years, in a period of mass employment, the project produced work for 66 people at any one time - improving the local environment by safeguarding this nationally recognised historical site.
+Lasting three years the project produced work for 66 people at any one time in a period of mass unemployment, improving the local environment and safeguarding this nationally recognised historical site.